kyuQee/kyuqee.github.io/posts/math-for-quant-part-1.md

 ### The Contradiction

 So, we have **Three answers**.
 This is clearly a contradiction.
 It means somewhere along the way, our approach with **highschool math** was **flawed**.
+This is called the **Bertrand Paradox**.
 To correct this we would need an even deeper understanding of probability theory, beyond the typical highschool math.
 In reality it is the question that may be misunderstood, the right interpretation is crucial to finding the solution to this paradox.
+We must realise that the choice of our random chord can impact the probability measure.

 To know the real in-depth reason you can check out the [Wikipedia Page](https://en.wikipedia.org/wiki/Bertrand_paradox_(probability))
-(HINT: the answer is $ \frac{1}{2} $)
+(HINT: the answer, for uniform distributions, is $ \frac{1}{2} $)

 # Terms and Definitions